There's a lot you can do with an alternate carrier

 There's no denying that some of the perks phone carriers can offer are nice.
 Unlimited texting to Canada and Mexico is a good example.
 But some folks don't need anything extra.

 By not having extra services, the price can be lower.
 If you don't need anything more than basic service and 4G data, an alternative carrier could be great for you.
 Some alternative carriers do offer perks for calling and texting internationally, so when you're shopping, be sure to check on them.

 No credit checks

 Times can be tough, and less than excellent credit can make getting a postpaid account with the big four carriers difficult.
 And a credit check leaves a record on you that can adversely affect something like a car loan or mortgage.

 If you don't want to go through a credit check for any reason, you might choose an alternative carrier that doesn't require one.
 Most don't, and you simply pay upfront for what you use.

 Bring your own phone

-You can also buy any unlocked phone that works with the network from anywhere you like.
-This gives you a lot of choices from most all companies making phones today.
+You can also buy an unlocked phone that works with the network from anywhere you like.
+This gives you a lot of choices from most companies making phones today.

-While they aren't for everyone, you can see there are some compelling reasons to give another carrier a try, even if they don't have the brand-power the bigger ones may.
+While they aren't for everyone, you can see some compelling reasons to give another carrier a try, even if they don't have the brand-power the bigger ones may.

 We may earn a commission for purchases using our links.
 Learn more.